jjjustin0717/Winter-Palace-lab2-variant2/README.md

     def head(n):
       assert type(n) is Node
       return n._value
-i just copy the code in pdf and test it in pycharm. the pycharm warn me that Access to a protected member _value of a class. more detail description is showed in Immutable_DynArray.py.
+I just copy the code in pdf and test it in PyCharm. the pycharm warn me that Access to a protected member _value of a class.
+More detail description is showed in `Immutable_DynArray.py`.